-Chen Kunwang with records he hid for decades
+Chen Kunwang with records he hid for decades (NHK Special)

 In 1955, in fact, Chen had publicly stated that the Overseas Chinese Association possessed the records, during an earlier phase of the CFL reparations movement when the main goals were to erect memorials and hold commemorations, while excavating remains of victims and returning them to China.
 Chen told NHK he even allowed the Japanese Red Cross Society to make a copy of the FMR, in an unsuccessful attempt to enlist the group’s help in pursuing state responsibility for CFL as a crime under international law.
 The Japan Red Cross eventually provided limited cooperation in repatriating Chinese bones.